 Works that may be copied only with permission

 Substantial portions of any work not in the public domain, without a Creative Commons licence, not covered under another exception in the Copyright Act, or for which the University has no other licence, may be communicated or copied only with the express permission of the copyright holder.
-Because such permissions take time to obtain and may include a fee (sometimes quite high), you are encouraged to take advantage of the huge array of licensed electronic resources available through the library.
-Using those resources whenever possible can cut costs for your students as well as the university at large.
-If a licence prohibits copying for eReserves or a coursepack, the Library or Bookstore may be able to obtain clearance for you.

 Note: If you wish to copy a work for which permission is required, you must get such permission before making the copy(s) and retain a written or email copy of the permission.
 If your right to make the copy is questioned at a later time, you will need to show evidence that you made the copy with permission from the copyright owner.